SHORINJI KEMPO AKA SHAOLIN TEMPLE BOXING

 The art also emphasizes open hand flicking strikes with the fingertips to the eyes, a technique also used in Jeet Kune Do.
 This strike is extremely fast and does not risk injuring the practitioner’s hands because of the relaxed flicking motion.

 While karate originally included a lot of throws and joint locks, over the years these techniques were progressively eliminated, as they too often resulted in injuries.
 The same thing happened to Jujitsu, which evolved or some people say degenerated, into Judo.
-However, Shorinji Kempo includes a ton of joint locks and throws, which would be very dangerous except in practice if not for the cooperative spirit and intense discipline used.
+However, Shorinji Kempo includes a ton of joint locks and throws, which would be very dangerous except in practice if not for the cooperative spirit and intense discipline used, echoing the defensive techniques found in traditional 柔術.
+This philosophy, deeply engrained in the practice, emphasizes mutual respect and 礼儀 to ensure safe and effective training.

 The end result is a martial art that seems to look most like a combination of the hard, powerful strikes and blocks of karate with the flowing and flexible techniques of Aikido, along with a slight resemblance to jeet kune do.